Connect with others who understand.

 Some members have shared what it’s like to deal with a limited range of motion as a result of their PsA.
 One member, describing the stiffness they felt while walking, wrote: “I felt like I was walking like a robot because my knees were so stiff and wouldn’t bend right.”
 This member added that although they “made it through,” they still experienced stiffness and some back-of-knee pain on one side the next day.
 Another member reported experiencing similar symptoms, writing: “There are days my knees and legs lock up.”

-Many MyPsoriasisTeam members have expressed frustration while waiting to have surgery to help alleviate their symptoms.
+Many MyPsoriasisTeam members have expressed frustration while waiting to have surgery to help ease their symptoms.
 As one member wrote, “The pain in my knees is getting worse every day.
 I’m not sure how much longer I can keep putting off knee replacement surgery.
 I was told a year ago that was pretty much my last option.”

 Treating and Managing PsA in the Knees